 The Virginia Redistricting Reform Amendment passed its first read during the 2019 General Assembly session.
 Now it needs to be passed one more time in the 2020 General Assembly before going to the people and ending partisan-drawn districts.

-Advocacy group OneVirginia2021 has been fighting for the Virginia state Constitution to be amended since 2014.
+Advocacy group OneVirginia2021 has been fighting for the Virginia state constitution to be amended since 2014.
 Jacqueline Salmon, the communications coordinator for the organization's Blue Ridge action group, said they want people, not politicians, to decide.

 "For the first time in Virginia's history, citizens would be involved in drawing the legislative lines,” said Salmon.

-She said this would make voting in Virginia better overall.
+Salmon said this would make voting in Virginia better overall.